 The silver support levels obtained through the use of Fibonacci retracement levels proved accurate in the analysis of silver price movements.

-Support Line Penetration (a.k.a.
+Support Line Breach (a.k.a.
 Breakdown) and Role Reversal

 If a support line is penetrated by a significant amount, it becomes a resistance line, i.e. a line off which the price is more likely to bounce than to cross it from below – it is a concept contrary to the one of support.
 The same psychological factors (such as grief and regret) as in the formation of support play an important role in this case.
 An example of a support line becoming a resistance line is shown below: